Juli-Bk/shop-server/README.md

 `npm run start`

+## Testing

+To test REST APIs just import `../postman/VigoShop_postman_collection.json` file in your locally installed [Postman](https://www.postman.com/).
+Or fork [public](https://www.getpostman.com/collections/833da82b6af922dd8290) Postman collection.

+Set environment variables in `../postman/VigoShop_postman_collection.json` and import the environment into Postman.

+After proper configuration you may test APIs using Postman UI or just run the command below:

+`npm run integration-tests`

 ### Testing data

-To have some data for testing as server starts set PERFORM_INITIAL_DATA_IMPORT=true
+To have some initial data for testing as server starts, set an environment variable PERFORM_INITIAL_DATA_IMPORT in .env file to 'true'.

 ### To debug this server in chrome